kirbysayshi/game-bucket/README.md

 - [Component Entity System](lib/ces.js)
 - [Stable Game Loop with interpolation and panic modes](lib/loop.js)
 - [Scheduling, for game-time dependent time events](lib/time.js)
-- JS13K-compatible zip creation + notice of how close you are to the limit: `npm run zip`
+- JS13K-compatible zip creation + notice of how close you are to the limit: `yarn zip`
 - Rollup, so you still get to use modules and separate files.
 - More?
 You should make a PR!